JohnLezama/Four-Channel-EMG-Wearable-Forearm-Brace/README.md

 7. Install four differential electrode pairs and the reference electrode.
 8. Mount the four channel boards and the driven-reference board on the brace.
 9. Connect the channel outputs to the selected ESP32 ADC pins.
-10. Confirm that every analog output remains within the safe ADC input range for the exact ESP32 model.
-Add attenuation, clamping, or an external ADC if required.
-11. Upload the code in `Firmware/`.
+10. Integrate a compact onboard battery and wireless telemetry for safer, less restrictive wearable testing.11.
+Upload the code in `Firmware/`.
-12. Open the specified serial plotting application at baud rate specified in program.
+12. Open the specified serial plotting application and set the baud rate to 9600.
 13. Establish a resting baseline before performing hand or finger movements.

 The ESP32’s usable ADC range depends on its specific variant and attenuation configuration.
 Document the final voltage-scaling circuit and verify it against the appropriate [Espressif ADC documentation](https://docs.espressif.com/projects/esp-idf/en/v4.4.7/esp32/api-reference/peripherals/adc.html).